LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 Are premium bullets worth the money?
 Absolutely.
 They fly straighter and farther, and hit harder than budget bullets.
 Given the costs in hunting today, a few extra cents spent on a high quality bullet is a small price to pay for meat on the table and antlers on the wall.

-The Original Partition.
-Still The Standard By Which All Other Bullets Are Judged
+The Original Partition, Still The Bullet Standard

 Swift Scirocco vs. Impala.
 You Get What You Pay For.